Ziyoda Qobilova

 Ziyoda O’tkirovna Qobilova (Ziyoda O’tkirovna Qobilova, Зиёда Ўткировна Қобилова) (born 7 January 1989), most commonly known by her stage name Ziyoda, is a popular Uzbek singer, actress and honored artist of Uzbekistan.
 She sings in Uzbek, Hindi and Persian.
 She has also become famous outside of Uzbekistan thanks to a cover of Ruslana's song Wild Dances.
 Ziyoda has also acted in a number of Uzbek drama films.

 Life

 Ziyoda O’tkirovna Qobilova was born on January 7, 1989, in Tashkent.
 While her official birth year is 1989, other sources claim it is 1987.
-Her brother is named Asadbek and her sister Aziza.
+She has a brother named Asadbek and a sister named Aziza.

 Later on, she married a man named Eldor, and had a son by the name of Komron by him.

 Career

 Music career

 Ziyoda rose to stardom in Uzbekistan for the first time with the song "Sevmaganman", a cover of Ruslana's Wild Dances, in 2004.
 Her debut album was released in Uzbekistan in 2008.
 Her music has been described as "a flawless and modern mix between Central-Asia, Arabia and the Western world."
 In 2007, Ziyoda was voted the best female singer of the year in Uzbekistan.